lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-(Women in Gothic novels know the tyranny of patriarchy is unjust, and by suffering without ever condeding to it, they triumph)
+(Women in Gothic novels know the tyranny of patriarchy is unjust, and by suffering without ever conceding to it, they triumph)